How to update your catalog data

 Note

-The partialUpdate operation can only be performed during a catalog update, after an initial catalog upload.
+The partialUpdate operation can only be performed during an update, after an initial upload.

 Partial item update operators